heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 You can check for updates by going to **Settings > Update & Security > Windows Update**.

+Install any available updates and restart your computer if necessary.
+You can now continue with the installation of the development environment.

 ## Install and configure Windows Subsystem for Linux (WSL)

 This section will guide you through the process of installing and configuring